Multidimensional Scaling for Big Data: Simulation study

 \subsection{Results on eigenvalues}

 In this section we study how the eigenvalues provided by the algorithms estimate the variance of the dominant directions.
-Since these variances are equal to 15, it is expected the eigenvalues to be close to 15.
-As goodness-of-fit metrics, we use bias and MSE.
-A good estimator is one which bias and MSE are close to 0.
+Since these variances were equal to 15, it was expected the eigenvalues to be close to 15.
+Figures \ref{fig:bias} and \ref{fig:rmse} display the bias and the RMSE, respectively, taking into account the number of dominant dimensions, the dominant dimension and the sample size.

-Figure \ref{fig:bias} and Figure \ref{fig:mse} display the bias and the MSE, respectively, taking into account the sample size (horizontal axis) and the dominant dimension ($h$), represented at different plots.
-Divide-and-conquer MDS and interpolation MDS seem to have lower bias, as well as lower MSE, than fast MDS.
-As in Table \ref{table:correlation}, the sample size used to produce Figure \ref{fig:bias} and Figure \ref{fig:mse} is equal to 66,000.
+Pivot MDS had the lowest bias and RMSE, followed by LMDS, interpolation MDS, RMDS (these three being almost indistinguishable), then fast MDS and, finally, divide-and-conquer MDS, which systematically overestimated.
+Observe that fast MDS had a strange behavior for sample size $100 000$.

-As a particular case, Figure \ref{fig:error_1000000_100_10} represents the boxplot for the \textit{estimation error} (the computed eigenvalues minus 15) made for scenario which sample size is $10^6$, there are 100 columns ($k = 100$) and 10 out of them are dominant directions ($h=10$).
-Since each scenario is simulated 100 times, a sample of length 100 is used to create each boxplot in Figure \ref{fig:error_1000000_100_10}.
-Notice that each plot represents a dominant direction and each algorithm is represented in a different color.
-It can be seen that interpolation MDS presents lower bias and larger variance than the other two algorithms.
-Divide-and-conquer has larger bias than fast MDS for dominant dimensions 1 to 6, and the opposite happens for the remaining directions.
-We conclude that interpolation MDS is able to manage better than the other algorithms situations where there are many dominant directions with similar variability.
+In Figure \ref{fig:bias} it can be seen that the bias was positive for the first dominant dimensions and negative for the last ones.
+This happened because, when performing MDS with a particular sample, the estimated eigenvalues were sorted in decreasing order.
+Then, given that the theoretical value of all the eigenvalues were the same, the first estimated ones tended to be larger than the true value, and the last ones tended to be smaller.
+This bias trend had effects on RMSE, as shown in Figure \ref{fig:rmse} where it can be seen that the RMSE was lower for intermediate dimensions, those having bias close to zero.